uikit/uikit-site/docs/pages/grid.md

 ### JavaScript

-For a more specific selection of the elements whose heights should be matched, add the `target: SELECTOR` option to the `uk-height-match` attribute from the [Utility component](utility.md).
+For a more specific selection of the elements whose heights should be matched, add the `target: SELECTOR` option to the `uk-height-match` attribute from the [Height component](height.md#match-height).

 ```html
 <div uk-grid uk-height-match="target: > div > .uk-card">